0% VAT on solar, battery storage & heat pumps until 31 March 2027

 “I already have a Tesla EV / want unified Tesla ecosystem.”
 Tesla Powerwall — the app integration with the car is genuinely useful.

 “I have older solar and want to retrofit a battery.”
-Tesla Powerwall (AC-coupled) or Solis-paired Pylontech (most cost-effective AC retrofit option).
-Both work cleanly with any existing solar inverter.
+Tesla Powerwall (AC-coupled), Solis-paired Pylontech, Duracell Dura5 or Fox ESS EP5 — all retrofit cleanly to any existing solar inverter.

 The questions to ask any installer